 The type of bonus is the name of that bonus.
 Named bonuses of the same name from multiple sources do not stack.
 All unnamed bonuses are considered basic bonuses, and thus do not stack with other unnamed bonuses.
-A deflection bonus to defense of +2 from one power added to a deflection bonus to defense from another power of +1 will yield only the +2 from the higher bonus, they will not add together to give a +3.
-However, a deflection bonus to defense of +2 from one power added to a dodge bonus to defense from another power of +1 will yield a total defense bonus of +3.
+For example, a deflection bonus to defense of +2 from one power added to a deflection bonus to defense from another power of +1 will yield only the +2 from the higher bonus, they will not add together to give a +3.
+However, a deflection bonus to defense of +2 from one power added to a dodge bonus to defense from another power of +1 will yield a total defense bonus of +3. (because it is deflection plus dodge).

 However, if you have a +2 shield bonus to Brawn defense from a ritual, and a +2 shield bonus to Dexterity defense from a talent, they both count, as they apply to two different scores.
-But a +1 shield bonus to Dexterity defense from the ritual is ignored because the +2 bonus from the talent is greater.
+But a +1 shield bonus to Dexterity defense from a ritual is ignored because the +2 bonus from the talent is greater.